 It’s not my intention to give full information or an extensive discussion on every theory.
-This website is intended to be a starting point and the main difference with other websites is the visual representation of the theory, which I hope will help get to grips with the theory.
-There are also links it the bottom to get your further research started.
+This website is intended to be a starting point.
+The main difference with other websites is the visual representation of the theory, which I hope will help you get to grips with the theory.
+There are also links at the bottom of this page to get your further research started.

 ACT icon